nolanlawson/css-talk-2022/markdown.md

 ???

 But let's say our main content suddenly takes up a bit more space, so now the sidebar has to shrink.

+---

+class: fill-custom

+<layout-example-1 version="2" draw-more-boxes="true" text-version="2"></layout-example-1>

+???

+Why might this happen?
+Well maybe we ended up with some super long text that pushed the size of the box out.
 If that happens, then the browser might have to recalculate the layout for everything inside the sidebar.

-Now sometimes, this can never actually happen in our layout.
-For instance, we never have text that will overflow inside of the main content.
-But the _browser_ doesn't know that in advance.
-So it has to assume that changes to the blue box may affect the green box, and vice versa.
+Now as the author of the page, you might know this is never reasonably going to happen.
+And if it did, you'd want to clip the text or something anyway.
+But is there some simpler way we can reassure the browser that these boxes are never going to change size?

 ---